jarvijaakko/Portfolio_analysis_dashboard/README.md

 This file is taken as an input to the final script 'Portfolio_analysis_dash_03.py' that will produce the final HTML dashboard.
 This is done by plotting different metrics of interest from the portfolio using Plotly graphs and its Dash framework.
 Dash produces nice-looking, dynamic dashboards that allow easy zooming and variable exclusion, to name a few.
 In addition, all information is automatically updated according to the most recent stock market data to allow for up-to-date interpretation of portfolio performance.

 The final dashboard looks like the following.
 My future goals include incorporating this in some web platform, for example my homepage, to make the most out of this awesome application.
+I am also planning to merge these two scripts into one as it would allow for a more flexible usage.

 ![dashboard_01](https://user-images.githubusercontent.com/69734538/112726996-ea760900-8f28-11eb-9d0b-7f71d238f269.png)